DesignerDungeons/blog/public/posts/treasures_and_toolboxes/druidcantrips.md

 # Treasures and Toolboxes: Druid Utility Cantrips
 <img src="http://www.wallpapermaiden.com/wallpaper/15690/download/2048x1536/elf-fantasy-women-squirrel-blue-eyes-tattoo.jpg">

-I'm ecstatic to present a new style of article- Treasures and Toolboxes!
+New article time-Treasures and Toolboxes!
 These have been a long work in progress, but I finally am confident in the material to publish it for you all to see.

 These articles are aimed at creating brand new content to add directly to your game.
 The content here will be paired down the road with our officially released adventures and modules.
 You’ll get a lot of the content here first though, for free!

 I'll be talking about why you'd want to introduce these additions to the table, what situations they will shine in, and creative ways to offer these new options as expanded rewards to players when possible.

-Time to loot the chest and see what is inside!

 ### PDF
 As with most of our other articles, we'll be providing printer friendly PDFs of the new content presented here with each article.